Buddhist Therapy, Life Coaching, Dharma Training

 This isn't meant to suggest that our monastic teachers should be dry and monotonous robots... of course not; personality and enthusiasm within our teachers are desirable and sought-after qualities, but there is a difference between teaching with charisma and being "on-stage."

-What I have been taught by my monastic teachers is that, as a general rule, it's best that dharma teachers, and especially monastics, not engage in joke-telling, intentional sarcasm, and (especially) yelling when teaching or discussing the Dhamma.
+What I have been taught by my monastic teachers is that, as a general rule, it's best that dharma teachers, and especially monastics, not engage in joke-telling, intentional sarcasm, and (especially) yelling, mocking, or mimicry when teaching or discussing the Dhamma.

 Of course that being said... monastics are humans and they represent a vast range of personalities, beliefs, and positions on the Buddhist spectrum of spiritual enlightenment; and, they each bring to their teachings their own style, and in doing so, they attract an audience that is most suited to their particular teaching tenor.